Kappa Alpha Society: History

 The Kappa Alpha Society represents the middle link between secret societies, literary societies, and Greek-letter organizations like Phi Beta Kappa.
 In the words of founding member Arthur Burtis:

 After we were domiciled in our upper chamber, in the fourth story of the south section---South College---northeast corner... we now and then beguiled the long winter evenings and entertained our friends with a few baked potatoes and salt and comforted them with apples.
 Jackson, Hun, Meads, Constant, and McGeoch were often the genial sharers of our simple meal, which was enlivened with mirth and wit and merry song...
 It was determined to raise Hunter to an elevated seat on the woodpile, which stood in the corner of the room.
 When he was exalted to his high eminence, with his pipe in his mouth, he became the leader of this little band.
 Whereupon I suggested it would be right for us to get our light from this central luminary and that I would carry it to the others...
 This band was now beginning to assume shape and form and comely order.

-KA expanded to Williams College in 1833, with fourteen pledges led by Azariah S. Clark of the class of 1834.
-Other chapters were established in the 19th century at Hobart College, Princeton College, the University of Virginia, Cornell University, the University of Toronto, Lehigh University, and McGill University.
-Chapters were established at the University of Pennsylvania, the University of Western Ontario, Wesleyan University, the University of Alberta, the University of Calgary, and Dalhousie University in the 20th century.
-The Union and Wesleyan chapters were co-educational (male and female members) in the recent past.
-There are currently no co-educational chapters.
+Plaque that hangs over a gate at Union College which commemorates the 100th Anniversary of the founding of the Kappa Alpha Society in November 1825.

+On June 23, 1827, the society decided to adopted a membership emblem which takes the form of a medal.

+Kappa Alpha unsuccessfully attempted to expand to Hamilton College in fall 1830.
+That same year, they published their first catalog.
+KA later successfully expanded to Williams College in 1833, led by Azariah S. Clark of the class of 1834.
+Clark and Alexander Hyde had traveled to Union College to obtain a charter for Phi Beta Kappa, and instead returned with one for Kappa Alpha.

+In 1925, a gate was dedicated at Union College's Jackson Gardens, named after Kappa Alpha co-founder Isaac W. Jackson, Class of 1826, to commemorate the fraternity's 100th anniversary.

+In 2000, the fraternity agreed to restore the Kappa Alpha gate at Union College.

+In September 2025, the 200th anniversary of the fraternity was celebrated at Union College in New York.